Healthy Recipes Blog

 Notes

-• It's best to use medium eggs.
+• Eggs: It's best to use medium eggs.
 If you use large eggs, the volume of egg whites will be too high for the tomato sauce to contain.
-If you only have large eggs, crack each egg into a small bowl and pour out some of the egg white before adding the eggs to the skillet.
+If you only have large eggs, crack each egg into a small bowl and pour off some of the egg white before adding it to the skillet.

-• You can keep the tomato sauce but not the eggs.
+• Storage: You can keep the tomato sauce, but not the eggs.
 So, you can make as much of the sauce as you wish and keep it in a sealed container in the fridge for up to 4 days, but only poach as many eggs as you'll eat right away.
-Then, when you serve the leftovers, you can fry or poach the eggs separately.
+Then, when you serve the reheated sauce (I splash it with water and reheat it in the microwave, covered), fry or poach the eggs separately.

 Nutrition per Serving